 Try a trio of new activites while improving your balance.
 This course includes two afternoons of yoga and slack lining.
 Relax while learning the basics of yoga or test your balance while learning to walk across a taut length of webbing.
 For the Saturday outing, students get off campus to stand up paddleboard and stop during the day to practice yoga and slack lining.

 Come and participate in the oldest method of water travel.
 This fun introduction to canoeing includes an evening class to prepare for the outing and an overnight canoe pack trip.
 Students learn basic strokes and camp craft in a beautiful local environment.
 No previous experience needed.

 058 Fly Fishing

 Yes, there are fish in Payne Creek!
 Learn the basics of fly fishing—casting, knots, river ecology, angler ethics, and more.
-You explore local stocked streams and thing like a fish while putting catch and release practices into play.
+Students explore local stocked streams and think like a fish while putting catch-and-release practices into play.
 No experience needed.
 Requires a New York State fishing license ($30).

 060 Day Hike

 This course is designed for those with a sense of wonder and a desire to learn more about the local area.
 Several day hikes, each to a different area in the local environs, allow students to develop a sense of place and an appreciation for local history, geology, flora, and fauna.
 The essentials of preparing for trail travel are covered.

 Use technology to go on an adventure!
 Geo-caching is a new sport developed by GPS users to show each other interesting and hard to find places around the world.
 Besides learning the ins and outs of geo-caching, students also learn how to navigate with a GPS and a compass.
 What is found in the cache?
 Treasure!
 However, the point of geo-caching is not the cache, but the journey.
 This journey takes students to some of the lesser known areas in and around Hamilton.